Martin O'Neill: Sunderland

 On 3 December 2011, O'Neill signed a three-year contract with the Premier League club Sunderland, the team he had supported as a boy.
-In O'Neill's first game in charge Sunderland came from 1–0 down to beat Blackburn Rovers 2–1 at the Stadium of Light.
+In O'Neill's first game in charge, Sunderland came from 1–0 down to beat Blackburn Rovers 2–1 at the Stadium of Light.
 Under O'Neill, Sunderland began to improve dramatically with four wins from his first six games, including one over league leaders Manchester City.
-The Daily Telegraph commented that Sunderland could make a late challenge for a European place if they kept their performances up.
 Sunderland continued to perform well in the first few months under O'Neill.
 They rose to ninth in the league and continued their challenge for a Europa League spot.
 On 18 February, they beat Arsenal 2–0 to knock them out of the FA Cup fifth round.
-A week after this they lost 4–0 to West Bromwich Albion.
+A week after this, they lost 4–0 to West Bromwich Albion.
 The next week was O'Neill's first Tyne–Wear derby.
 The 'fiercely contested' match finished 1–1 with two red cards for Sunderland.
-The following week Sunderland defeated Liverpool 1–0 at the Stadium Of Light.
-Sunderland's form petered out at the end of the season and after no wins in the last 8 games but they finished a respectable 13th place, a position Sunderland fans would've been happy with after the start to the season.
+The following week, Sunderland defeated Liverpool 1–0 at the Stadium Of Light.
+Sunderland's form declined towards the end of the season and they finished in 13th place.